 Pacific Gas and Electric Company (PG&E) currently does not have any existing natural gas facilities within the SOIA Area.
 PG&E is currently providing natural gas service to most of northern California.
 PG&E has an extensive natural gas distribution pipeline network to provide adequate service in the Sacramento area.
-All construction and maintenance activities for natural gas facilities are the responsibility of PG&E. PG&E is a private provider and does not fall under the purview of LAFCo.
+All construction and maintenance activities for natural gas facilities are the responsibility of PG&E. PG&E is an investor owned utility regulated by the California Public Utilities Commission (PUC.)
+It does not fall under the purview of LAFCo.